themistocleous/themistocleous.github.io/_posts/2017-06-12-phonetics.md

 date:   2017-05-31 14:08:38 +0200
 categories: Research Project
 ---
-## Vowels and Consonants

-There have been
-important advances in the field of phonetics and speech acoustics, which established the acoustic properties of vowels and consonants.
-Many studies  were guided primarily by the urge to identify the invariant features of speech that realize speech sounds.
+\textbf*\textsc*Vowels and Consonants** The past sixty years have seen increasingly rapid advances in the field of phonetics and speech acoustics, which established the acoustic properties of vowels and consonants.
+Many studies within this research paradigm were guided primarily by the urge to identify the invariant features of speech that realize speech sounds.
 The invariant features were considered as the ``actual'' properties of vowels and consonants whereas the non-invariant features were thought to be insignificant.